 Do some research before your policy is due to auto-renew.
 What you'll get as an existing customer is unlikely to be as good a deal as what you'll get as a new customer.

 Visit doineedhealthinsurance.com.au to find out if you could save money on taxes by buying a policy.
 If so, also look at paying an excess on your hospital insurance policy – this can save you as much in premiums as the excess would cost.
-Our Health Insurance Finder lets you compare 35 health funds in one place so you can lock in the best deal for your circumstances.
 (Uta, CHOICE health insurance expert)

 Switching health insurance providers can help you save big.

 For Compulsory Third Party (CTP) insurance, you can save hundreds of dollars with services like the State Insurance Regulatory Authority's greenslip comparison (NSW) or the Motor Accident Insurance Commission's CTP Premium Calculator (Queensland).
 For small claims (less than $1000), consider not claiming through your policy as it can increase your premiums.
 You could also look at increasing your excess to minimise your premiums.
 Check out our car insurance reviews and our guide to finding the best car insurance policy to make sure you're getting the right policy for you.
 (Jodi, CHOICE insurance expert)

 Buy travel insurance when you book.
 You only pay for the period in which you're travelling, but you're covered from the moment you buy your policy.
 So if you buy two months before you fly, you effectively have free cover for any events that affect your travel plans in those two months.
 Here's how to buy the best travel insurance.
 (Jodi, CHOICE travel expert)

 Get a better deal by shopping around for a new energy provider.
 Solar is also a great way to reduce your energy bills.
 Not sure if solar is for you?
 Check out our four steps to getting started with solar.
 (Chris, CHOICE solar expert)